-While at Camp Kenya, attendees will enjoy a Kenya Cultural Day on Monday, December 30, that will include a traditional Nyama Choma BBQ, Maasai Dancing and a visit from the Kenyan Scouts.
+While at Camp Kenya, attendees will enjoy a Kenya Cultural Day on Monday, December 30, that will include a traditional Nyama Choma BBQ, Maasai Dancing, demonstrations and a very special visit from the Kenyan Scouts.

-Operations
+Operations:

 Arrival in Kenya

 Transportation from Nairobi to Savage Wilderness Adventure Camp is included in your Camp fees!
 A representative will meet you at a designated point when you arrive at JKIA, Jomo Kenyatta International Airport, and take you to the appropriate location, based on your arrival time.